-The Springbok is a bovid native to portions of Southern Africa.
+The springbok is a bovid species native to southern Africa.
 Similar to gazelles in appearance, the springbok is the only member of its unique genus, Antidorcas.
-A highly gregarious species, they once lived in enormous herds called a "trek" or "trekbokken" and were commonly found in South Africa's spacious Highveld and Karoo regions.
-Today, springbok are mostly found on private farms, raches, and game reserves.
-When a springbok gets excited, especially after a rare rainfall, it is known to perform a special form of jumping dance called "pronking."
+Male springbok are larger than females, but both sexes grow black horns that are straight at the base and then curve backward.
+When springbok get excited - especially after a rare rainfall - they are known to perform a special form of jumping dance called "pronking."

 - Missing nasal turbinates